-2017 HK\$'000 2016 HK\$'000 (b) Purchases of services Professional fees paid to a related company 320 320
+2018 HK\$'000 2017 HK\$'000 Professional fees paid to a related company 320 320

 Equitas Capital Limited acted as financial advisor to the Group for which professional fees of HK\$320,000 was paid by the Company during the year.
 Mr. Ng Ming Wah, Charles, a non-executive Director of the Company, is the managing director and the principal shareholder of Equitas Capital Limited.